 From 9am–9pm (the last booking is taken at 8pm) healing Balinese therapies are carried out by nimble-fingered therapists in the spa's four single treatment rooms and two dedicated couples suites.
-Balinese and ayurvedic massages; detoxifying body polishes and wraps; Ren, Ila and Voya facials; bathing ceremonies; and mani-pedis complete the indulgent menu.
+Balinese and chakra-balancing massages; detoxifying body polishes and wraps; Elemis and Pevonia facials; bathing ceremonies; and mani-pedis complete the indulgent menu.
 Free Hatha yoga classes are held every morning from 8am to 9.30am.
 Private yoga, Pilates or meditation classes can also be arranged for an additional charge; you can choose the indoor studio or the garden as your venue.
 The wellness centre (7am–10pm) meets all your relaxation needs with a sauna, steam rooms and plunge pools.
 The fitness centre has stationary bikes, free weights and treadmills, and personal trainers for an additional charge.

 Although the resort itself is a laid-back, unfussy affair, for venturing out into the swish neighbourhood, pack a good dose of smart glitz, and Mrs Smith’s strappiest sandals.
 For glamorous Balinese accessories, head to Biasa on Jalan Seminyak.
 Save some room in your suitcase for souvenirs from the on-site boutique, including colourful local artworks.

 Free yoga lessons are on offer for all guests.
 Extra beds for adults are US$120 a night, including breakfast, depending on room type.

 All ages welcome at this family-friendly resort.
 Baby cots are provided free; extra beds for older children costs US$80 a night.
 Book a Balinese nanny from US$12 an hour with 24-hours’ notice.
 The Legian offers an extensive children’s menu.

 All ages welcome at this family-friendly resort.
 Baby cots are provided free and an extra bed for older children costs US$80.
 Book a Balinese nanny from around US$12 an hour with 24-hours’ notice.
 The Legian offers an extensive children’s menu.

 little ones old enough to play independently or teenagers with the right to roam.

 At the Legian, Two-Bedroom Suites make the most sense, or request a free cot or an extra bed for US$80.
 Club villas are ideal for families with mini Smiths old enough for the private pool not to be a worry.